offline-ai/ppe/README.md

 * `golang`: Also known as `localai`, `ollama`.
 This is the template type used by `ollama` and `localai`;
 * `fstring`: Also known as `python`, `f-string`, `langchain`.
 This is the format used by `langchain`.

+Note: If not necessary, try to use the default template format `hf` as much as possible.

-#### When to Use Templated Messages?
+#### On-Demand Message Formatting: When to Use Templated Messages?

-Templated messages can be pre-set in configuration files or dynamically generated during script execution.
-Typically, the variables in a template are replaced when the message is sent to a large language model (this is called "`deferred`" replacement).
+Templated messages can be pre-set in configuration section or dynamically generated during script execution.
+Typically, the variables in a template are replaced when the message is sent to a large language model (this is called on-demand formatting or "`deferred`" replacement).
 If you want to format the message immediately, you can add a `#` character prefix to the relevant text.
+Alternatively, this behavior can be changed by setting the parameter `formatStringStrategy`:

+* `Raw`: No formatting will be applied.
+* `Deferred`: On-demand formatting, the default strategy.
+* `Immediate`: Immediate formatting.
+* `Immediate formatting` of messages occurs during operations like $set, $get, $ret, and $echo.

 **Note:**